 We are offering participants several peer-to-peer learning opportunities with each other through the programme, and our extended network through a free Hub30 membership giving them access to all the events and support we offer our community of entrepreneurs at the Impact Hub King’s Cross and globally through our Community App.

-The New Roots pilot programme supported a cohort of entrepreneurial refugees and non-EU migrants in developing, and in some cases launching, their business ideas.
-Check the participants profiles below!
+The New Roots pilot programme supported a cohort of entrepreneurial refugees and non-EU migrants in developing their business ideas.
+Check out the participants profiles below!

 Marta came to the UK as a refugee from Colombia and set up Pueblito Paisa, a community centre for the Latino community in London offering free legal advice and counseling to local traders and the larger community, while simultaneously serving mouth-watering Colombian delicacies and coffee.
 Marta is working to standardise and formalize the community offer so she can deliver it sustainably and developing a strategy to help all traders supported by Pueblito Paisa in moving to a new marketplace in Seven Sisters which is currently being developed.